Zequez/logseq-vault/pages/Feeler.md

 - Someone who feels and is [[Happy]] to feel more.
-Feelers are often malnourished from being numb and not -
+Feelers are often malnourished from being numb and distinguishing nourishing from
+-